Overview

 1. Access to Capital

-Public Share Offering: PLCs can raise large amounts of capital by issuing shares to the public, enabling substantial investments in business expansion, research, and development.
+Public Share Offering: A Public limited company can raise large amounts of capital by issuing shares to the public, enabling substantial investments in business expansion, research, and development.

 Investor Attraction: The ability to list shares on stock exchanges makes PLCs more attractive to a diverse range of investors, including institutional and retail investors.